minio/minio/docs/compression/README.md

 MinIO server allows streaming compression to ensure efficient disk space usage.
 Compression happens inflight, i.e objects are compressed before being written to disk(s).
 MinIO uses [`klauspost/compress/s2`](https://github.com/klauspost/compress/tree/master/s2) streaming compression due to its stability and performance.

+This algorithm is specifically optimized for machine generated content.
+Write throughput is typically at least 300MB/s per CPU core.
+Decompression speed is typically at least 1GB/s.
+This means that in cases where raw IO is below these numbers compression will not only reduce disk usage but also help increase system throughput.
+Typically enabling compression on spinning disk systems will increase speed when the content can be compressed.

 ## Get Started

 ### 1. Prerequisites